-For further information, please see this video
+For further information, please see this video and take a look at this post

 9.5 How to carry out assignments?

 You will find the quinine datasets in the installation folder of Mnova (under the examples/datasets folder)

 It is now possible within Mnova to carry out automatic assignments and atom to peak assignments both to 1H, 13C and HSQC spectra.